Dovetail Joint Guide

 Tails

-The wider, trapezoidal pieces that look like a dove’s spread tail feathers.
-These are cut on the drawer side pieces.
-The angled edges prevent the joint from pulling apart when the drawer is opened.
+The wider, trapezoidal pieces that give the joint its name — they look like a dove’s spread tail feathers if you squint.
+Tails are cut on the drawer side pieces.
+Those angled edges aren’t decorative; they’re functional.
+The geometry physically prevents the joint from pulling apart when someone yanks the drawer open.

 Pins

-The narrower, matching pieces cut on the drawer front (or back).
-Pins fit between the tails, creating the interlocking connection.
-Traditional joinery makes the pins narrower than the tails.
+The narrower, matching pieces cut on the drawer front or back.
+Pins nest between the tails to create the interlocking connection.
+Traditional joinery keeps the pins noticeably narrower than the tails — the aesthetic ratio matters, and experienced woodworkers can spot off-balance proportions from across the room.

 Half-Pins

 The partial pins at the top and bottom edges of the joint.
-These prevent the corners from breaking out and give the joint a finished appearance.
+These aren’t afterthoughts — they prevent the corners from breaking out under stress and give the joint a finished, intentional appearance.
+Omitting them is a common beginner mistake that weakens the joint at its most vulnerable points.

 Baseline

-The scribed line marking how deep the pins and tails extend.
-This line must be precisely marked—it determines whether your joint will be flush or stepped.
+The scribed line marking how deep the pins and tails extend into the wood.
+This line must be precisely marked because it determines whether your finished joint sits flush or steps — and a stepped dovetail screams amateur louder than almost any other woodworking error.

 Tools You Need for Hand-Cut Dovetails

 Dovetail saw: A fine-toothed backsaw with minimal set.
-Japanese dozuki saws cut on the pull stroke and leave very thin kerfs.
+Japanese dozuki saws cut on the pull stroke and leave extremely thin kerfs, which means less waste removal and tighter fits.
+Western-style dovetail saws work equally well — it’s a preference thing, not a quality thing.

 Mallet: For driving chisels during waste removal.
-Wood or brass mallets work well.
+Wood or brass — both work fine.
+Metal hammers will mushroom your chisel handles over time.

 The Tails-First Method: Step by Step